Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

 The optimization was performed using Knitro with default options and then refined using Baron with the maximum number of iterations limited to 1000.

 We observe that the optimal {\sc (km)} does not attain the rate $O(1/n)$.
-As a matter of fact, it is known that {\sc (km)} with constant stepsizes $\alpha_n\equiv\alpha$ attains the rate $O(1/\sqrt{n})$ (\cite{baillon1996rate}).
+As a matter of fact, it is known that {\sc (km)} with constant stepsizes $\alpha_n\equiv\alpha$ attains the rate $O(1/\sqrt{n})$ ({\em cf.} Baillon \& Bruck \cite{baillon1996rate}).
 In the next section we prove that, even after optimizing the coefficients $\alpha_n$, {\sc (km)} cannot converge faster than $O(1/\sqrt{n})$.
-Remarkably, our numerical results suggest that incorporating inertial terms ---whether previous iterates as in {\sc (ekm)} or images of previous iterates as in {\sc (ikm)}--- does not seem to improve this rate.
+Notably, these numerical results suggest that incorporating extra terms ---whether previous iterates as in {\sc (ekm)} or images of previous iterates as in {\sc (tkm)}--- does not seem to improve this rate.

 On the other hand, all the Halpern-type methods ({\em cf.} the blue curves), which explicitly incorporate the starting point in the averaging, attain the faster rate $O(1/n)$.
 Furthermore, the slopes of the blue curves do not deviate much from the best value given by {\sc (ms$_n$)}.
 For instance, the average slope of the simplest Halpern iteration is 0.2573, while for {\sc (ms$_n$)} is 0.2626, with a mere 2\% of relative difference.